-Lyrically agile and never predictable, Moveable Type is a proud and startling debut pamphlet which marks an impressive new voice in contemporary poetry.
+Lyrically agile and never predictable, Moveable Type is a proud and startling debut pamphlet that marks an impressive new voice in contemporary poetry.

 Foreword by Sean O'Brien.
 Poems are illustrated with seven wood engravings by Thomas Bewick.